puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

     sudo openssl verify -CAfile /etc/puppet/ssl/certs/ca.pem /etc/puppet/ssl/certs/myhostname.domain.com.pem

-This can also happen if you've followed the [[Using Mongrel]] recipe to alleviate file download problems.
+This can also happen if you've followed the [[Using Mongrel]] pattern to alleviate file download problems.
 If your set-up is such that the host name differs from the name in the Puppet server certificate, or there is any other SSL certificate negotiation problem, the SSL handshake between client and server will fail.
 In